hunza mountains.jpg Pakistan travel and tours

 Visiting The Prophet's Mosque

-1. A pilgrim goes to Madina before or after Hajj with the intention of
+1. A pilgrim goes to Madina before or after Hajj with

 visiting the Prophet's mosque and praying in it.
 Prayer there is better than